 A riverside fortress and numerous intriguing cobbled streets are overshadowed by the 123m high tower of the imposing Cathedral of Our Lady, the biggest church in Benelux.[ReadMoreMob] Its construction started in 1352 on the site of a 10th century chapel, but like many medieval religious buildings, it took several centuries to complete.
 The cathedral interior has four altarpieces by Peter Paul Rubens, a legendary artist from the Baroque era.
 The Royal Museum of Fine Arts is dedicated to Rubens and houses many of his finest works, along with those of other Flemish masters.
 [ReadMoreDesk]

-There are more than 20 other museums in the city, and other attractions to this cultural gem of a city include a vibrant fashion and entertainment scene, a robust café culture, excellent shops and delightful parks and gardens.
-Fine dining is also on the menu, and one of Antwerp's most dramatic restaurant, The Jane, brings it all together with a slice of rock and roll.
+There are more than 20 other museums in the city, while the abundant attractions of this cultural gem also include a vibrant fashion and entertainment scene, a robust café culture, excellent shops and delightful parks and gardens.
+Fine dining is also on the menu, and one of Antwerp's most popular restaurants, The Jane, brings it all together with a slice of rock and roll.

 Antwerp is home to an abundance of world-famous chocolatiers producing wonderfully indulgent chocolate creations.
-It is a true chocolate-lovers paradise, with chocolate shops on almost every street corner, inviting you inside to sample and buy some of the most delicious pralines in the world.
+It is a chocolate-lovers paradise, with chocolate shops on almost every street corner, inviting you inside to sample and buy some of the most delicious pralines produced anywhere in the world.